MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/Lab02_Ex1_Create and apply a Configuration Profile.md

 In this lab, you will use Microsoft Intune to create and apply a Configuration profile for a Windows 11 device.

-### Prerequisites

-  > Note: You will also need a mobile phone that can receive text messages used to secure Windows Hello sign in authentication to Entra ID.

 ## Exercise 1: Create and apply a Configuration profile

 ### Scenario

-You need to use Entra and Intune to manage Windows devices at Contoso .
+You need to use Entra and Intune to manage members of the Developers department at Contoso.
 You have been asked to evaluate the solutions that would enable the users to work effectively and securely on Windows 11 devices.
-Megan Bowen has volunteered to help you test and evaluate the solution and provide feedback.
+Diego Siciliani has volunteered to help you test and evaluate the solution and provide feedback.
 He has also given you some initial requirements that must be included and applied to the developer's Windows devices:

 - The Gaming section in Settings should not be visible.
 - The Privacy section in Settings should be restricted as much as possible.